OpenClassrooms-Student-Center/Software-Architect-Project-5/artefacts/architecture/vision/README.md

 ## Users who interact with the business process
 * Food Suppliers will provide Foosus with an inventory of available foods
-* Consumable Customers will find foods and order foods
+* Consumers will find foods and order foods
 * Food Suppliers will receive orders
 * Foosus Finance team will receive payment